osoco/osoco-xmas2018-wasm/README.md

 ## Play Online

-You can play online to this game at the [OSOCO's website](https://osoco.es/xmas2018-wasm-game/).
+You can play online to this game at the following URL: https://osoco.github.io/15years-retro-game.

 ## Building